-Low counts acquisition remains a challenge for PET reconstruction~\cite{6878472,lim2018pet}.
+Low-count acquisition remains a challenge for PET reconstruction~\cite{6878472,lim2018pet}.
 When the correction for random events is applied, the non-negativity constraints of the MLEM reconstruction scheme induces a bias in the evaluation of the projection space correction factors that is propagated in the reconstructed image.
 A solution proposed in~\cite{6878472} consists of replacing the usual Poisson distribution by a Gaussian distribution for projections with a low number of counts.
 The authors of~\cite{lim2018pet} propose a new reconstruction scheme in which the non-negativity constraint is shifted from the image space to the projection space.
-In both cases, negative values in the image space are permitted to circumvent the bias induced by the random estimation included in the projections with low number of counts.
+In both cases, negative values in the image space are permitted to circumvent the bias induced by the estimation of random coincidences included in the projections with low number of counts.
 While one could expect the random coincidences to dwindle with better TOF resolution, the coincidence time window will always be lower bounded by the subject size.
-Another indication of the limitation of the classical PET model for low counts acquisition is highlighted in~\cite{westerwoudt2014advantages}, where the authors showed that the TOF filtered back projection could outperform MLEM in terms of signal-to-noise ratio.
+Another indication of the limitation of the classical PET model for low-count acquisition is highlighted in~\cite{westerwoudt2014advantages}, where it is shown that the TOF filtered back projection could outperform MLEM in terms of signal-to-noise ratio.

 Since low spatial frequencies converge faster than higher frequencies with the MLEM algorithm, its convergence rate depends on the structures size.
-Over-iteration with the MLEM algorithm also results in noisy images~\cite{qi2006iterative}, Noise can thus contaminate larger structures before smaller ones can reach their optimal contrast This behavior compels users to arbitrarily terminate the reconstruction process early, based on the structures of interest.
-This could be exacerbated with ultra-fast TOF since convergence rate increases with TOF resolution~\cite{SURTI201612}.
-A regularization term can be included to the reconstruction model to mitigate the noise~\cite{qi2006iterative}.
-However, the optimal solution of a low counts reconstruction using a fine image discretization includes high frequency structures, which can impede the efficiency of a regularization scheme.
+Over-iteration with the MLEM algorithm also results in noisy images~\cite{qi2006iterative}.
+Noise can thus contaminate larger structures before smaller ones can reach their optimal contrast.
+This behavior compels users to arbitrarily terminate the reconstruction process early, based on the structures of interest.
+This could be exacerbated with ultra-fast TOF since convergence rate increases with better TOF resolution~\cite{SURTI201612}.
+A regularization term can be included in the reconstruction model to mitigate noise~\cite{qi2006iterative}.
+However, the optimal solution of a low-count reconstruction using a fine image discretization includes high frequency structures, which can impede the efficiency of a regularization scheme.